wulechuan/wulechuan-css-stylus-themes-for-htmls-via-markdowns/docs/refs/en-US/develope-css-for-a-new-theme.md

 #### `start` and `start2`

+Used for development of a single theme.

 Starts a batch of file watchers to watch all source `.styl` files.
-As long as a change occurs, the CSS files of the involved scenario will be re-compiled.
+As long as a change occurs, the CSS files of the involved theme will be re-compiled.

 ##### Usage in CLI